 Overall, it was an incredible deal because I only paid for 2 nights using points but got to stay in two island resorts in the Maldives for an entire week.

 So, what are you waiting for?
-Round up your friends or convince your significant other to start stockpiling Hilton points as early as now.
+Round up your friends or convince your significant other to start stockpiling Hilton points as soon as possible.

 Step 3: Strategize Your Hilton Points Accumulation Game Plan